PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 A module may depend on components and services provided by the host application or by other modules.
 Prism supports the ability to register dependencies between modules so that they are loaded and initialized in the right order.
 Prism also supports the initialization of modules when they are loaded into the application.
 During module initialization, the module can retrieve references to the additional components and services it requires, and/or register any components and services that it contains in order to make them available to other modules.

 A module should use an independent mechanism to get instances of external interfaces instead of directly instantiating a concrete type, for example by using a dependency injection container or factory service.
-Dependency injection containers such as Unity, DryIoc or NInject allow a type to automatically acquire instances of the interfaces and types it needs through dependency injection.
-Prism integrates with Unity, DryIoc and NInject to allow a module to easily use dependency injection.
+Dependency injection containers such as Unity or DryIoc allow a type to automatically acquire instances of the interfaces and types it needs through dependency injection.
+Prism integrates with Unity and DryIoc to allow a module to easily use dependency injection.

 The following diagram shows the typical sequence of operations when modules are loaded that need to acquire or register references to the components and services.